Skip to contents

 prob

-Sampling probablities for each nucleotide
+Sampling probabilities for each nucleotide

 shape1, shape2